fondlez/SimpleAutoDelete/README.md

 ## What is it

-SimpleAutoDelete is a lightweight and minimal list based addon addon for Wow TBC 2.4.3 to automatically delete unwanted items.
+SimpleAutoDelete is a lightweight and minimal list based addon for Wow TBC 2.4.3 to automatically delete unwanted items.

 ## How to install